-These fellowships are for advanced Ph.D. students in French who have completed all requirements except the dissertation.
-Each is a one-semester fellowship with a value of half the current AI stipend, intended to allow students to focus on their dissertation research.
+These fellowships are for advanced Ph.D. students in French who have completed all requirements except the dissertation but still have at least one semester remaining in their funding package.
+Each year the Department offers one spring-semester fellowship with a value of half the current AI stipend, intended to allow students to focus on their dissertation research.

-Dissertation fellowships are funded through three accounts at the Indiana University Foundation.
+The dissertation fellowship is funded through two accounts at the Indiana University Foundation.
 The Weathers Fund was endowed by an heir of Gertrude Weathers, an alumna of our French program and a long-time teacher of French in Indiana high schools.
 The Grace P. Young Fund was established in honor of Dr. Young, an instructor of French at Indiana University from 1917-1923 and Indiana University professor of French from 1923 to 1956.
-The Marjorie and Francis Gravit Fund was established by the Gravit estate and remembers Francis Gravit, a long-time professor in the department, and his wife Marjorie.

 Olga Ragusa Fellowships in Italian